anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 >
 >Commitment at the highest level of government is a crucial means to send a signal to all stakeholders. —  (Paic et Viros, 2019, p.
 5)

 In Netherlands, citizens ask online their scientific questions.
-After gathering them out thanks to a word-processing software and filtering out the majority by an unknown proecss, the remaining questions are then defined as a scientific priorities.
+After gathering them out thanks to a word-processing software and filtering out the majority by an unknown process, the remaining questions are then defined as a scientific priorities.
 The idea is to dispel the "ivory tower" of scientists, making them play a role in daily life.
 Government should be *flexible* because sometimes decision processes are long, and knowledge is not perfect, and it is difficult to react quickly to contextual evolutions.
-In other words, centralization is rather inefficcient (i.e. all the problems raised by Hayek).
+In other words, centralization is rather inefficient (i.e. all the problems raised by Hayek).

 The second shift is about the design of "mission-oriented" policies to solve grand societal challenges, top-down initiatives responding "to the needs that are perceived as urgent by society (societal challenges), with strong political support".